gabsschrodinger/class-handler/README.md

 ### validationDecorator function

 With the validationDecorator function, you can easily create your own property validation decorator.
-The function receives 2 arguments: the first one is the validation function/callback, exactly like in the CustomValidation decorator, and the second one is the error you want to throw, which can be an Object, a string or an Error instance.
+The function receives 2 arguments: the first one is the validation function/callback, exactly like in the CustomValidation decorator, and the second one is the error you want to throw, which can be an object, a string, an Error instance, or a callback function that receives 2 string parameters, class name and class property, and returns a error message (string).

 ### Example